paulhendricks/functools/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs, or NOTEs.

-There was 1 NOTE:

-  * checking for hidden files and directories ...
-NOTE Found the following hidden files and directories:
-  .travis.yml